 Refinancing a student loan can be challenging as an international student

-While refinancing your loans as an international student might be difficult, it could be well worth the extra work.
+But while refinancing your loans as an international student might be difficult, it could be well worth the extra effort.
 If you refinance, you might be able to lower your interest rate or reduce your monthly payment — or both.
 This could help you save money over the life of your loan and potentially get out of debt faster.

 If you decide to refinance your student loans, remember to consider as many lenders as you can to find the right loan for you.
 Credible makes this easy — you can compare your prequalified rates from multiple lenders in two minutes.